 KU Leuven Library © David Mangan

-How will the the right to disconnect work?
+How will the right to disconnect work?

 The French Disconnection